spackows/Code-generation-exploration/04_ffmpeg/README.md

 Here's the human-created solution:<br/>
 [trim-silence_human.js](trim-silence_human.js)

-Here's a video stepping through generating code to do the same thing:<br/>
-_working..._

 This case turned out to be too hard for a one-line prompt.
 Initial prompt:
 ```